Cocycles of nilpotent quotients of free groups: Applications: simple proofs

 \subsection{Milnor invariant and Massey product}

-Porter \cite{Por} and Turaev \cite{Tur} independently showed that the Milnor link invariant is equivalent to some Massey product of the link complement space.
-For simplicity, this paper focuses on only the $m$-th leading terms of the Milnor invariant and gives another proof of their result.
+Porter \cite{Por} and Turaev \cite{Tur} independently showed that the Milnor link invariant is equivalent to some Massey products of the link complement space.
+For simplicity, this paper focuses on only the $k$-th leading terms of the Milnor invariant and gives an alternative proof of their result.